Wednesday, November 2, 2022

 With a sigh this morning, I decided it was a day for the grown-up pants.

 Sometimes I feel daunted by the many choices I am faced with each day.
-What disturbs my serenity the most is that to the extent I grapple with emergent questions and their associated, options disguised as solutions; I am less able to be mature in the selection of appropriate solutions for the daily and mundane.
+What disturbs my serenity the most is the extent to which I grapple with emergent questions and their associated options [ they come disguised as solutions] I am less able to be mature in the selection of the 'right' solutions for the daily and mundane.
 I increasingly deteriorate until I am justifying myself as a child would, thinking “But I wanna!”
-Its, after all, those pesky little daily decision which will or could be the most important ones effecting quality of life in my dottering years.
+It's, after all, those pesky little daily decisions which will, or could be, the most important ones effecting the quality of life of my dottering years.
 Right?
 I mean after all buttery buttermilk biscuits with marmalade may sound yummy and comforting right now, but if I pursue that each day….
 I do need to be able to get out of the chair.
 Right?
 I enjoy hiking and breathing deeply and chasing the dog around the dog park and well you get the idea.

 I don’t want to inject too much drama into what is really the everyday stuff of any person’s life.
 After all, deciding on melted cheese with a sticky bun or a candy bar instead of a bowl of homemade vegetable soup for a midday meal isn’t a big deal.
 One shouldn’t put too much importance in such things.
 Deciding to put my lace up shoes on with my grown-up pants on a Saturday instead of lounging around with my social media friends and fuzzy slippers is just such a mundane decision.
 But I find as my workweek life with its bigger topics predominates, I increasingly take the easy, comfortable slouchy way of sitting through the day.
 As I dwell on the rational grown-up dilemmas and serious stuff, I am more apt to gratify myself at the expense of nutrient rich decisions.